Web App Performance

 [00:00:26]

 And in terms of metrics we have two kinds of metrics today, browser-centric metrics and user-centric metrics.
-These are just two examples of those we will not get into the details.
-For example browser-centric metric, I mean time to first buy your load, user centric metric content layout shift, large shift contents will pane, we will see them, okay?
+These are just two examples of those we will get into the details.
+For example browser-centric metric, can be Time to first byte or Load.
+User centric metric - Content layout shift, Largest contentful paint, we will see them, okay?

 [00:00:48]

-Typically web performance or regionally if were focusing on browser-centric metrics, because it's something that the browser will tell us sometimes.
+Typically web performance originally were focusing on browser-centric metrics, because it's something that the browser will tell us sometimes.
 So what's a browser-centric metric?
 First, it's a metric that is important for the browser, so the user is not actually affected directly by the metric.
-Maybe that was metric there will affect other user-centric metrics, but not by itself.
+Maybe that a worse metric there will affect other user-centric metrics, but not by itself.

 [00:01:18]

-The first metric that we typically use, it's time to first byte, known as TTFB, time to first byte.
-Previously, we were saying this us back in time.
+The first metric that we typically use, it's Time to first byte, known as TTFB, Time to first byte.
+Previously, we were saying this as Backend time.
 Actually the latency will actually appear here.
 It's the time that it takes for the browser to receive the first byte from the HTTP response from the server.

 [00:01:46]